Menu

 Don’t expect to be on your own here, Mount Coolum’s many steps are very popular for exercise nuts and families alike.

-Even if you’re slow and need to take lots of breaks climbing up to the summit, it probably won’t take more than 30min going up.
-The views from the top are splendid, especially now that more viewing spots have been sectioned off.
+Even if you’re slow and need to take lots of breaks climbing up to the summit, it probably won’t take more than 30-45 minutes going up.

 BASIC TRAIL INFO

-CENTRAL SUNSHINE COAST (MAROOCHYDORE, MOOLOOLABA, CALOUNDRA)
+CENTRAL SUNSHINE COAST WALKS (MAROOCHYDORE TO CALOUNDRA)

 BASIC TRAIL INFO